swiftlang/swift-testing/Sources/Testing/Testing.docc/testing-for-errors-in-swift-code.md

 }
 ```

-If the block completes without throwing an error, the testing library
+If the closure completes without throwing an error, the testing library
 records an issue.
 Other overloads of `#expect()` let you test that
 the code throws an error of a given type, or matching an arbitrary
 Boolean test.
 Similar overloads of `#require()` stop running your